Program Summary

 Why Discarded?

-- User still felt it was hidden despite not needing it all the time.
+- Majority of users stated the information was hidden despite not needing it all the time.

-- Users didn't want to take the extra action to click to expose.
+- Majority of users didn't want to make an extra action of clicking or tapping to expose.

 - Moved Wellness to a Widget in Right Column